sebvu/workout-tracker/README.md

 notes

-- configuration options are in `config.toml`. as of `12/19/2024` (happy holidays me) there are no configuration options
+- configuration options are in `config.toml`.